THE CRIME SCENE

 Police respond to the scene on the morning of the murder, but for reasons unknown, the crime scene is not process until three days later.
 Current recollections by town residents revealed that the crime scene was not preserved, with dozens of people going in and out of the residence to take a look.

-A current-day interview with a Ragan family member revealed that Henrietta's brother was contacted by the local funeral director as "the condition of Aunt TT (Henrietta) didn't match the paperwork the funeral director received."
-Henrietta's brother asked that the Maryland State Police assist in the investigation of her murder.
+A 2012 interview with a Ragan family member revealed that Henrietta's brother was contacted by the local funeral director as "the condition of Aunt TT (Henrietta) didn't match the paperwork the funeral director received."
+Henrietta's brother asked the Maryland State Police to assist in the investigation of her murder.

 Three days later, the home was processed by Maryland State Police Crime Lab Technicians.
 The details below are from newspaper accounts and later-day interviews of family members.